Greek Orthodox Church of St. George (Piscataway, New Jersey): History of St. George

-Undaunted, a second group of determined men met in 1918 and discussed how to build a permanent Church.
-Thus the first St. George building fund was spear-headed by Nicholas Chilakos, John Stroumtsos, the Reverend Father Vasilios Daskalakis and Nicholas Konstantakos (who served as Treasurer).
-Against strong odds, these men undertook a major task of raising money for the new Church.
-Every single Greek business and every single Greek person were approached for funds to support the new church.
-And while this was occurring, church services were begun again, this time at the Christ Episcopal Church (also in New Brunswick).
+A second group of men met in 1918 and discussed how to build a permanent Church.
+Thus the first St. George building fund was spear-headed by Nicholas Chilakos, John Stroumtsos, Father Vasilios Daskalakis, and Nicholas Konstantakos (who served as Treasurer).
+They raised money for the new Church, with church services begun again, this time at the Christ Episcopal Church (also in New Brunswick).
 At the same time, a Greek School and a new Board of Trustees were formed.
 John Stroumtsos was President of the new Board.

-The cost of the new Church was estimated to be $12,770 and the land on which it would sit would cost $1,300 (total: $14,079).
-A mortgage of $5000 was acquired by the new Board from the Middlesex Title Guarantee Company.
-The lot on which the new church would stand was located at 9 River Road in Highland Park.
-This was considered a prime location because of its central location and easy accessibility to people from surrounding towns.
+The cost of the new Church was estimated to be US$12,770, and the land on which it would sit would cost $1,300 (total: $14,079).
+A mortgage of $5,000 was taken out by the new Board with the Middlesex Title Guarantee Company.
+The lot on which the new church would stand was located at 9 River Road in Highland Park, a central location easily accessed by people from surrounding towns.
 Construction began in 1918 and was completed in 1919.
-The total cost of this building was $12,770.00.
-Imbedded in the cornerstone of this building is a bottle containing the listing of the first Board of Trustees, Reverend Father George Spyridakis was the priest when the land was bought, but was later reassigned to the Newark community.
+The total cost of this building was $12,770.
+Imbedded in the cornerstone of this building is a bottle containing the listing of the first Board of Trustees.
+Father George Spyridakis was the priest when the land was bought, but was later reassigned to the Newark community.
 The first priest of the newly built church was Father Daskalakis.

-The early years of this community were difficult.
-The treasury often lacked the necessary funds to conduct the church's business and the community was called upon to give their time and talents.
-Examples of unselfish giving abound.
-Notable are the following: the first paint job was paid for by founder Gregory Mackaronis, Father Daskalakis personally paid for the essentials to outfit the “Ayia Trapeza” and Nicholas Costas would make repairs to the Church when needed.
-All gave gladly because they wanted a strong community.
-And because of efforts such as these, the community survived and grew.
+In the early years the treasury often lacked the necessary funds to conduct the church's business, and the community was called upon to give their time and talents.
+The first paint job was paid for by founder Gregory Mackaronis, Father Daskalakis personally paid for the essentials to outfit the "Ayia Trapeza", and Nicholas Costas made repairs to the Church when needed.
+The community survived and grew.